yaskovdev/blog/source/_posts/2024-11-29-first-glance-at-genetic-programming.md

 It also illustrates how `code.do*range` works: it runs given instructions in a loop, adjusting the current index — either increasing or decreasing it — to move closer to the destination index.

-# Solution 3: The Craziest, But Still Working
+# Solution 3: The Most Unconventional, Yet Functional

-This is probably the most inefficient way to check if a number is even, so don't use it in production.
-It perfectly illustrates that evolution can be very inventive, but it does not aim to find the best possible solution — only one that is good enough from the perspective of survival, which, in the case of genetic algorithms, is formalized as a fitness function.
+This is probably the most inefficient way to check if a number is even, so don’t use it in production.
+However, it’s fascinating to see how evolution arrived at this solution in such an unexpected way.
+It perfectly illustrates that evolution can be highly inventive, but it doesn’t aim to find the best possible solution — only one that is good enough for survival, which, in the case of genetic algorithms, is formalized as a fitness function.

 ```push
 (